-7.1.3 FAU_STG_EXT.1 Protected audit event storage
+7.1.4 FAU_STG_EXT.1 Protected audit event storage

-The TOE supports to export syslog records to a specified, external syslog server.
+The TOE supports the export of syslog records to a specified, external syslog server.
 The TOE protects communications with an external syslog server via TLS.
-The TOE stores audit records on CF card whenever it is connected with syslog server or not.
+The TOE stores audit records on flash memory whenever it is connected with syslog server or not.
 The transmission of audit information to an external syslog server can be done in real-time.